Nonsultant/specgurka/README.md

 # SpecGurka

+Is a collection of tools for working with the test restresult a BDD process.

+## GenGurka

+Pulls data from Gherkin files and combine it with test results into a '.gurka'-file.

+## VizGurka

+A webapplication to show the test result of the gherkin, the vizualtion is based on input from '.gurka'-files.

+## SyncGurka

 A CLI tool to sync feature files written using Gherkin syntax with a work-system (eg. Azure DevOps, GitHub Issues, Monday).

 The tool is able to make sure that all feature files have a mapping aginst a work-item and that the data in that system is aligned against the feature file.